 - Consider content publishing requirements (applications and databases)

 - Hosted and outsourced services – relevant internal skills, vendors, perceived transference of risk to an outsourcer i.e. DMZ, Website and Cloud computing

 - Design and enforce secure methods at each layer, zone and path (user, session, application, service and devices) i.e. Mobility security (BYOD, wireless), workstation/device/network patching, virus/malware controls

 - Coordinate cyber incident response planning across the enterprise, partners and service providers

 - A business and operational understanding of the enemy

-- Processes which maintain and evolve situational awareness of cyber threats relevant to the business
+- Processes that maintain and evolve situational awareness of cyber threats relevant to the business

 - Evidence of business oversight and review; not only reporting.

-To achieve this the CyberOps team have established an approach to review, analyse, evaluate and report on activities and capabilities to greatly assist in the preparation and survival of differing Cyber Security incidents.
+To achieve this the CyberOps team has established an approach to review, analyse, evaluate and report on activities and capabilities to greatly assist in the preparation and survival of differing Cyber Security incidents.